fireblocks/fireblocks-sdk-js/README.md

 Parameters:

-- `status:` Only retrieves transactions with the specified status.
+- `status`: Only retrieves transactions with the specified status.
-- `before:` Only gets transactions created before a given timestamp (in seconds).
+- `before`: Only gets transactions created before a given timestamp (in seconds).
-- `after:` Only gets transactions created after a given timestamp (in seconds).
+- `after`: Only gets transactions created after a given timestamp (in seconds).

 ```ts
 const transactions = await fireblocks.getTransactions({ status: "FAILED" });